What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Introduction

-To bridge this gap, we introduce \textbf{\ours{}}, a novel framework that equips LLMs with proactive thinking capabilities.
-By leveraging environmental feedback via reinforcement learning (RL), \ours{} can forecast the outcomes of different actions on the entire game state.
-Our core insight draws from human cognition: \textbf{decision-making quality improves when agents anticipate consequences before acting} (e.g., we may choose to bring an umbrella when we see cloudy skies because we know the cloudy skies may cause rainy outside.).
-We formalize this process as $\mathrm{Forecast}: S_\Delta = f(S_t, a_t)$, where the model predicts the state transition $S_\Delta$ from taking action $a_t$ on state $S_t$.
-The task difficulty increases as more properties changed in $S_\Delta$ (see \refsec{sec:data_collection}).
-The framework first uses supervised fine-tuning on human gameplay traces to establish fundamental knowledge, then employs RL training with rule-based verifiable rewards to align the model's forecasts with real environment transitions (see \refsec{sec:rl_mtd}). \ours{} propose a new paradigm to shift LLMs from reactive pattern-matching to model-based forecasting.
-This mirrors how humans mentally simulate potential outcomes before making decisions, thereby enhancing the models' decision-making capabilities, especially in complex and dynamic environments.
+To address this gap, we introduce \textbf{\ours{}}, a novel framework that endows LLMs with proactive thinking capabilities through explicit world modeling.
+By leveraging environmental feedback via reinforcement learning (RL), \ours{} learns to forecast the outcomes of different actions on the entire game state.
+Our core insight draws from human cognition: \textbf{``Look before you leap''}, i.e., one should consider possible consequences or dangers before acting.
+We formalize this process as explicit world modeling: $S_\Delta = f(S_t, a_t)$, where the model predicts the state transition $S_\Delta$ resulting from taking action $a_t$ in state $S_t$ using natural language.
+The task becomes increasingly challenging as more properties change in $S_\Delta$ (see \refsec{sec:data_collection}).
+Our training pipeline first applies supervised fine-tuning (SFT) on human gameplay trajectories to provide basic behavioral and environmental knowledge.
+It then applies RL with rule-based, verifiable rewards that compare the model's forecasts against actual environment transitions, aligning its predictions with real dynamics (see \refsec{sec:rl_mtd}).
+In this way, \ours{} shifts LLMs from purely reactive pattern matching to model-based forecasting, analogous to how humans mentally simulate outcomes before action.